Robbertvermeulen/wordpress/README.md

 > This is useful to modify if you are using a Linux device to run this image and your UID is not 1000.
 Editing this argument will edit the UID and GID for the user inside your container to match the UID of your local machine.

-You can then run `docker-compose up --build -d` to build and run your container with the new argument values.
+You can then run `docker-compose build` to build your container with the new argument values.

 ---